kelvinsanchez15/100-days-of-code/log.md

 ### Day 25: July 19, 2020

-**Today's Progress**: I created the main components of my app and then did some work on the style of it.
+**Today's Progress**: I created the main components of my app and did some work on the style of it.

-**Thoughts:** I'll work on the countdown timer logic tomorow.
+**Thoughts:** I'll work on the countdown timer logic tomorrow.

 **Link to work:** [Pomodoro Clock](https://github.com/kelvinsanchez15/pomodoro-clock/commit/14a4a72dcdf7b96973c164ee34f13145caaa92df)